jldantas/leet/README.md

 #### Observations

-LEET not check for anything that is going to be executed on the machines.
+LEET doesn't check for anything that is going to be executed on the machines.
 What this means is that if a plugin is wants to delete all files from a machine and the backend allows it, it will delete all the files, no questions asked.